The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

-In an idle mode, the APV25 outputs the so-called tick mark every 35 clock cycles.
+In idle mode, the APV25 outputs the so-called tick mark every 35 clock cycles.
 Upon receiving a trigger the next tick mark is replaced with a data frame composed of: \begin{itemize} \item three header bits: used to identify the start of the data frame; \item eight pipeline address bits: unique address of the internal analog APV25 data buffer, that is incremented every clock cycle; \item an error bit: indicating either an latency or buffer full error; \item 128 strip data samples in a multiplexer (MUX) output order. \end{itemize} The end of the output is indicated by either a tick mark or the three header bits of the next frame.
 The number of APV25 data frames per \belletwo\ trigger depends on the configured APV25 operation mode as well as the generated trigger output of the FADC\_Controller.
 During a typical run, the APV25 chips are operated in the multi-peak mode generating three frames per trigger.
 To acquire 6 frame data the FADC\_Controller board generates two consecutive APV25 triggers for each incoming \belletwo\ trigger.
-We refer to 6- or 3-sample acquisition mode when we acquire respectively 6 or 3 data frames.
-As anticipated at the end of section~\ref{sec:C2_apv25}, we have acquired only 6-sample events data in the initial phase of the experiment.
+When 6 or 3 data frames are acquired, the acquisition mode is referred to as 6- or 3-sample mode, respectively.
+As anticipated at the end of section~\ref{sec:C2_apv25}, only 6-sample event data has been acquired in the initial phase of the experiment.
 During specific local runs, the APV25 chips are operated in a single peak mode with one data frame output per trigger.

 Besides the main data stream chain that provides the data to \belletwo\, there is an additional {\it spy} channel that allocates a fraction of the data to a dedicated local readout server running the slow control system.
-In section~\ref{sec:C4_local_runs} we describe how the spy data are acquired and what information we extract from them.
-In section~\ref{sec:C4_data_processing} we describe the processing of the data that are finally handled to \belletwo\ DAQ.
+Details on how the spy data are acquired and what information is extracted from them can be found in section~\ref{sec:C4_local_runs}, while section~\ref{sec:C4_data_processing} describes the processing of the data that are handled to \belletwo\ DAQ.